nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 08 The Shell.markdown

     - **Variable Evaluation**: Evaluating values of **$** prefixed items.

-    - **Command Substitution**: Executing command line enclosed in backticks and substituting their output.
+    - **Command Substitution**: Executing command-line enclosed in backticks and substituting their output.

     - **Redirection**: Looking for redirection operations and opening appropriate files.